Piero Scaruffi(Copyright © 2013 Piero Scaruffi | Legal restrictions )

 Biology and Physics offer us different theories of Nature.
 Physics' view is "reductionist": the universe is made of galaxies, which are made of stars, which are made of particles.
 By studying the forces that operate on particles, one can understand the universe.
 Biology's view is Darwinist: systems evolve.
 Reconciling the two views is the great scientific challenge of the next century.

-The main addition to the Darwinian paradigm that I advocate is a crucial role for endosymbiosis: I believe that new organisms can be created by "merging" two existing organisms.
-If each organism is made of smaller organisms, then it is not surprising that a Darwinian law governs each level of organization: each component organism "was" a living organism, and, like all living things, was designed to live and die and evolve according to the rules Darwinian evolution.
+The main addition to the Darwinian paradigm that i advocate is a crucial role for endosymbiosis: I believe that new organisms can be created by "merging" two existing organisms.
+If each organism is made of smaller organisms, then it is not surprising that a Darwinian law governs each level of organization: each component organism "was" a living organism, and, like all living things, was designed to live and die and evolve according to the rules of Darwinian evolution.
 The organism that eventually arose through the progressive accretion of simpler organisms is a complex interplay of Darwinian systems.
 It is not surprising that muscles, memory, the immune system and the brain itself all exhibit Darwinian behavior (get stronger when used, weaker when not used).

 A second fundamental principle is "ex nihilo nihil fit": nothing comes from nothing.
 Life does not arise by magic: it must come from properties of matter.
 Ditto for cognition.
 Ditto for consciousness.
 Many schemes have been proposed to explain how life or consciousness may be "created" from inanimate and unconscious matter, how a completely new property can arise from other properties.
 I don't believe this is the case.
 Both life and consciousness are ultimately natural phenomena that originate from other natural phenomena, just like television programs and the motion of stars.